drio/caddy-token-auth/README.md

 ## Build

-Make sure you have [xcaddy installed](https://github.com/caddyserver/xcaddy/releases).
+Make sure you have go installed.

+`$ make`

+That will build caddy with this module.

+You can test it locally by running:

+`$ make run`